adisuissa/FijiBento_Tutorial/README.md

 3. Optimization - Optimizes the entire stack of sections into a single aligned 3D image.
 Executed using:
 optimize_layers_elastic.py (all_tilespec_file_names | tilespec_file_name1 tilespec_file_name2 ...) (all_pmcc_matches_file_name | pmcc_matches_json_file_name1 pmcc_matches_json_file_name2 ...) -W section_width -H section_height [-o output_dir] [-j jar_file_name] [-c conf_file_name] [-t threads_num] [-f fixed_layers]
-Where the output is a list of Section_[layer_num].json files.
-Parameters:
     * (all_tilespec_file_names | tilespec_file_name1 tilespec_file_name2 ...) - receives either a single file that contains a line-delimeted list of tile-spec json files to parse, or an explicit list of tile spec json files.
     * (all_pmcc_matches_file_name | pmcc_matches_json_file_name1 pmcc_matches_json_file_name2 ...) - receives either a single file that contains a line-delimeted list of correspondence json files to parse, or an explicit list of correspondence json files.
     * -W section_width - the width (number of pixels) of a section.